Botox to smooth roll under eye

 Where can I learn about the FDA recommendations and safety information about Botox, Dysport, and Xeomin?

 The FDA-approved medication guide for Botox can be obtained through this link.
 The FDA-approved medication guide for Dysport can be obtained here.
 For the FDA-approved medication guide for Xeomin, click here.

-Would you like to learn more about Botox?
-Call us at 888-478-3535 or schedule a consultation today!
+Would you like to learn more about getting Botox with Drs.
+Cohen and Swartz?
+Call us at 888-478-3535 or click the banner below to schedule your consultation!